The Top 10 Britpop One Hit Wonders

 Fronted by Dutch model and MTV presenter Marijne van der Vlugt, this London band had some big tunes, including this one, Your Ma and the risqué Drink The Elixir.
 A support slot with Blur in 1993 put them on the map for a lot of people and the dreamy video to Motorbike To Heaven even made it onto ITV's The Chart Show.
 While their debut album, Drink Me, made Number 16, the follow-up, Ice Cream, only scraped to No 127.
-Salad split in 1998, but van der Vlugt and guitarist Paul Kennedy started performing acoustic shows together in 2016, which turned into a full-blown Salad reunion the following year, together with a long-awaited third album.
+Salad split in 1998, but van der Vlugt and guitarist Paul Kennedy started performing acoustic shows together in 2016, which turned into a full-blown Salad reunion the following year, which resulted into a third album, The Salad Way, in 2019.

 The Auteurs – Showgirl